britram/rains-prototype/draft-trammell-rains-protocol.md

 # RAINS Client Protocol

 TODO: define as a subset of the full RAINS protocol, plus oracle signatures and tags in answers to allow oracles to verify proof of answer.
+Preferences for privacy/latency tradeoffs might go here.

 # Deployment Considerations

 ## On Confidentiality and Integrity Protection

-TODO: note that
+TODO: note that queries require more confidentiality than assertions. use TLS for hop-by-hop confidentiality for now. point out data confidentiality using COSE as a future next step.

 ## Authority Signer Interface